 You will have several follow-up appointments scheduled during the next two months after surgery.
 They will include the following:

-- The day after surgery, your surgeon will likely remove your drainage tube, apply antibiotic ointment to your incisions and place new bandages on your face.
+- The day after surgery, the surgeon will likely remove the drainage tube.
+The surgeon will also likely apply antibiotic ointment to the incisions and place new bandages on your face.

 - Two to three days after your face-lift, you may be able to switch from wearing bandages to wearing an elasticized facial sling.

-- About a week after surgery, your doctor will remove your stitches and assess the wound.
+- About a week after surgery, your health care provider will remove the stitches and assess the wound.

-- Subsequent visits will likely be scheduled to monitor your progress.
+- Later visits will likely be scheduled to monitor your progress.

-Self-care at home during the first three weeks will help your recovery and minimize the risk of complications:
+Self-care at home during the first three weeks will help your recovery and lower the risk of complications:

 - Follow wound care instructions as directed by your surgeon.